sourcecred/docs/docs/beta/cred.md

 [our forums]: https://discourse.sourcecred.io

-We're also working on adding a "Creditor" (or Cred-editor) which will make it easier to track intangible or offline contributions, like emotional support, organizing meetings, etc.
+We're also working on adding a "cred editor" (or "Creditor") which will make it easier to track intangible or offline contributions, like emotional support, organizing meetings, etc.